mauutrera/vengi-templates-engine/README.md

-# About Vengi
+# About Vengi/Engine
-Vengi is a simple Template Engine for PHP.
+Vengi/Engine is a simple Template Engine for PHP.
 With vengi you can create your layouts and views in a simple and practical way, vengi is designed for small projects that are looking for something light, and easy to use and understand.

 ## Installation
 You can add this Library via composer.